 These are among the practical ways in which I can help you and your organization:

-Designed to raise awareness and understanding about the social web, trends that matter to every organization and the role of social media in the overall business mix among specific groups of employees through an immersive and interactive approach to the subject matter, in half-day and full-day workshops.
+Designed to raise awareness and understanding about business transformation and the coming age of automation, trends that matter to every organization and the role of social media in the overall business mix among specific groups of employees through an immersive and interactive approach to the subject matter, in half-day and full-day workshops.